adyouri/lafza/README.md

-# mofradah
+# Mofradah
-Free and open tech English-Arabic dictionary
+An open dictionary web application.

+---

+Work In Progress...